Narcotics Anonymous

 NA meetings are open to anyone who has a desire to stop using drugs.
 This includes people struggling with addiction, those in recovery, and loved ones who want to learn more about addiction recovery.

 Before attending an NA meeting, check to see if the meeting is listed as open or closed.
-Open meetings are available to outsiders (i.e., friends and family members) and members, while closed meetings are reserved for NA members (and new joiners) only.
+Open meetings are available to outsiders (i.e., friends and family members) and members, while closed meetings are for members only.

 How can I find an NA meeting?